Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 What determines the design of the floor on the ground:

-3. From operational loads on the floors.
+3. From operational loads on floors.

 Important points when installing a floor on the ground